armadaproject/armada/design/relationships_diagram.md

 ### Ingester Loops

-All data-flows in armada are controlled by pulsar.
-This means that all data is first written to pulsar, and then ingested into the appropriate database.
-The ingester loops are the components that read data from pulsar and write it to the appropriate database.
+All data-flows in armada are controlled by Pulsar.
+This means that all data is first written to Pulsar, and then ingested into the appropriate database.
+The ingester loops are the components that read data from Pulsar and write it to the appropriate database.

 There are 3 ingester loops:
-- **Event Ingester**: This ingests data from pulsar into redis.
+- **Event Ingester**: This ingests data from Pulsar into Redis.
-- **Lookout Ingester**: This ingests data from pulsar into postgres.
+- **Lookout Ingester**: This ingests data from Pulsar into Postgres.
-- **Scheduler Ingester**: This ingests data from pulsar into postgres.
+- **Scheduler Ingester**: This ingests data from Pulsar into Postgres.

 ### Scheduler

-The scheduler is the component that is responsible for scheduling jobs.
+The [scheduler](./scheduler.md) is the component that is responsible for scheduling jobs.

 It receives data from the ingester loops, and then uses that data to schedule jobs.
-Its decisions are then fed back to pulsar, allowing the process to repeat.
+Its decisions are then fed back to Pulsar, allowing the process to repeat.

 ### Armada Executor Components